-For most students, Baxter Primary School will securely store student medication in the office or in the sick bay.
+For most students, Baxter Primary School will store student medication in the front office or Sick Bay.

-The principal may decide, in consultation with parents/carers and/or on the advice of a student's treating medical/health practitioner:
+The Principal may decide, in consultation with parents/carers and/or on the advice of a student's treating medical/health practitioner:

-• that the student's medication should be stored securely in the student's classroom if quick access might be required

-- to allow the student to carry their own medication with them, preferably in the original packaging if: - o the medication does not have special storage requirements, such as refrigeration - doing so does not create potentially unsafe access to the medication by other students.
+- that the student's medication should be stored securely in the student's classroom if quick access might be required - to allow the student to carry their own medication with them, preferably in the original packaging if: - \circ the medication does not have special storage requirements, such as refrigeration - \circ doing so does not create potentially unsafe access to the medication by other students.

-Warning
+4. Warning